empfunden/cpp-interview/README.md

 ## Your task

-Your task is to finish the code in `Exchange.cpp`, recording orders as they are placed, potentially matching resting orders, and deleted.
+Your task is to finish the code in `src/Exchange.cpp`, recording orders as they are placed, potentially matching resting orders, and deleted.
 Your code must match orders appropriately, and should call the constructor-provided `TradeReporter`'s `on_trade` method with the details of the matching trade.
-We'll use the tests in `tests/test.cpp` as our entry point.
+We'll use the tests in `test.cpp` as our entry point.

-Simple types are provided in `Types.hpp`.
+Simple types are provided in `src/Types.hpp`.
 Please feel free to modify existing files or to add files.
-Compiler flags are specified in the `Makefile`.
+Compiler flags are specified in `CMakeLists.txt`.

 ### Some things to consider